 - Cloud Computing Security and Privacy Issues - This article take a deeper look at the issues that rises with cloud computing.
 The article is written by The Council of European Professional Informatics Societies (CEPIS) which is a non-profit organization seeking to improve and promote a high standard among informatics professionals.

-If you get the grade F or misses the seminar you will have an other opportunity.
+If you get the grade F or misses the seminar you will have an other (and last) opportunity.
 This will be at the end of the course.